w3f/Grants-Program/applications/new-order.md

 * XCM integration in Rococo
 * EVM impl (maybe)
 * Build Governance for onboarding tokens can be further developed
-* Make `new-order.js` for executing trading from bots
-* Make real UI based on the working system
+* Make real UI based on the working system with SubQuery or other indexer
 * Get funded so that I can feed my devs

 ## Additional Information :heavy_plus_sign: